 Stage one online questionnaire

 The stage one questionnaire was launched in August 2021, and was open for six weeks.
-The questionnaire was a fact-finding opportunity that allowed those interesting in parking to comment on our existing arrangements.
+This questionnaire was a fact-finding opportunity that allowed those interested in parking to comment on our existing arrangements.

 Council officers delivered virtual and in-person workshops to Councillors, town and parish councils, transport groups, businesses, educational establishments and more.